Setting up your Brakes for optimal performance

 - Car brake cleaner

-- Muc-off bike cleaner
+- Bike cleaner

 - Any other bike cleaner keep it away from your brakes,

-- Do not jet wash your brakes cover them.
+- Do not jet wash your brakes.

 - leaving moisture to sit on your brakes for days is not recommended

-- when riding the brakes will dry from heat washing and putting your bike away with wet brakes will contaminate pads and can also damage seals – which may cause sticky pistons )
+- when riding the brakes will dry from heat, washing and putting your bike away with wet brakes will contaminate pads and can also damage seals – which may cause sticky pistons )

 - Resin pads will start to deteriorate with moisture and the compound may part from the backplate.

-- Sintered brake pads Can also rust away from the backplate.
+- Sintered brake pads Can rust.

 - Step 1 remove the calliper from your fork/frame and retract piston with the correct tool